-Think of when you start hitting the gym.
-How long do you expect to work out before you see results?
+How long do they expect to work out before they see results?

-And how long is it before you actually see the results?
+And how long is it before they actually see the results?

-Look at this excerpt from US News Health:
+Look at this excerpt from US News Health for example:

-Because it’s the same in learning German.
-And when it takes too long, you start to get weary.
+Because it’s the same as learning German on your own – when it takes too long, you start to get weary.

 Learning everyday ceases to be fun.